Help! I Just Want Someone to Listen to Me!

 According to “GoodTherapy”, “when someone truly listens, it’s a healing!”
 There ARE people who will listen deeply and without judgment.
 Yes, they are few and far between (it seems), but when you meet someone like this, here is what you can pleasantly expect:

-These special people listen so patiently and intently to all your words and feelings, both expressed and unexpressed that you then easily find yourself pouring out your heart…
+These special people listen so patiently and intently to all your words and feelings, both expressed and unexpressed you then easily find yourself pouring out your heart…

 When you are allowed to freely express yourself; you can easily release all your fears, disappointments and emotional pain.
 This is truly therapeutic and healing.